rbisdorff/Digraph3/docSphinx/tutorial.rst

 Recognizing permutation graphs
 ..............................

 The last property gives a polynomial test procedure (in :math:`O(n^3)` due to the transitivity check) for recognizing permutation graphs.
-Let us consider, for instance, the following random graph of order 8 generated with an edge probability of 40%.
+Let us consider, for instance, the following random graph of *order* 8 generated with an *edge probability* of 40% and a *random seed* equal to 4335.

 >>> g = RandomGraph(order=8,edgeProbability=0.4,seed=4335)
 >>> g